idank/holykeebs-docs/firmware/index.md

 1. `-e OLED=yes` enables the OLED.
 1. `-j8` parallizes the build process.

+### Dual Pointing Devices

+When using multiple pointing devices, the pointing device specification turns to `-e POINTING_DEVICE=<left>_<right>` where left and right take one of `trackball`, `trackpoint` or `cirque35`.
+The `-e POINTING_DEVICE_POSITION` argument is only necessary when using a thumb trackball, in all other cases it can be omitted.

-### Trackpoint + Trackball/Touchpad
+#### Trackpoint + Trackball/Touchpad

 The PS/2 driver in QMK is using a subsystem that doesn't play well with the pointing device subsystem, which trackball and touchpad use.
 For this reason, split keyboards with a trackpoint and trackball/touchpad have no support in stock QMK.

-The `dev-rp2040-combined` branch addresses these issues, but requires a different command than the one above.
+The `dev-rp2040-combined` branch addresses these issues, but a slightly different command than the one above.

 Example: